Disney Releases Awesome Merchandise For Epcot Food & Wine Festival With Lots Of Figment And New Dooneys

 — Disney Parks (@DisneyParks) August 10, 2017

-As you can see, there are slight nods to the past and old school Epcot in a lot of this merchandise.
+As you can see, there are slight nods to the past and old-school Epcot in a lot of this merchandise.
 This goes right along with some of the retro merchandise that was revealed earlier this year and will be released for the 35th anniversary of the park in early October.

-Disney Creative Manager Doug Strayer wanted to let fans know that they wanted to stay true to the history of Epcot.
+Disney Creative Manager Doug Strayer let fans know that they wanted to stay true to the history of Epcot.

 “Each year we look forward to designing artwork for [Epcot International Food & Wine Festival].
 The art includes nods to Epcot’s 35th Anniversary on October 1, and beloved characters like Figment and Remy.
 As cast members, we love this event as much as our guests.
 It’s fun for us to see guests at Epcot wearing the artwork we created.”